 📦 Storage & freezing instructions

-The best cheesy pasta is fresh cheesy pasta served straight from the oven.
-That said you can refrigerate or freeze any leftovers and they'll still taste good.
-I often find the sauce dries out a little in the fridge/freezer, which is why I wouldn't recommend it for a make-ahead meal.
+The best cheesy pasta is fresh cheesy pasta, served straight from the oven.
+I often find the sauce dries out a little in the fridge/freezer, which is why it doesn't make a great freezer meal or make-ahead option.

+That said, any leftover pasta bake will still taste fine the next day.
 You can store the cheesy pasta in the refrigerator for up to 3 days and freeze it for up to 3 months.
-Just allow it to cool, cover with plastic wrap or transfer it to an air-tight container before you refrigerate/freeze.
+Just let it cool until it reaches room temperature, cover with plastic wrap, or transfer it to an airtight container.